 If you see a model that almost disappears when you look at it from the side, then you can be sure it is an edge-lit screen.

 Another advantage of an edge-lit version is the power consumption is less than a standard LCD TV or a back-lit LED screen.

 Aesthetically, these TVs look absolutely fantastic and would look great in any room in the house.

-The main downside is the picture quality.
-The improvement over standard CCFL LCD TVs isn’t as great as with back-lit LED TVs.
+The improvement over standard CCFL LCD TVs isn’t as significant as back-lit LED TVs.

-An edge-lit TV will often have an inconsistency in the spread of the back-light across the entire screen.
+An edge-lit TV will often have an inconsistency in the spread of the backlight across the entire screen.

 In normal viewing conditions, you will usually not notice this.

 It made more sense here, as individual blocks could isolate parts of the screen more easily.